evrone/inboxes/README.md

 ##Todo

-- Add RSpec tests
+- Finalize RSpec tests (are located in [rspec branch](https://github.com/evrone/inboxes/tree/rspec))
-- Add ability to inherit Inboxes controllers
 - Add Pusher capability
 - Email notifications and the ability to answer received emails like in Github issues (#7)